githubhj/Syncronization_Primitives/README.md

 ######Sensereveresal Barrier:
 * API implemented in /Barriers/OpenMP_Barriers/SenseReversal
-* Implemented three methods:
+* Implemented two methods:

-  1. *void SenseReversalOpenMP_BarrierInit(num_threads, SenseReversalOpenMP_Barrier)*	: Initialize barrier with thread count and barrier data strcuture.
+  1. *void SenseReversalOpenMP_BarrierInit(num_threads, SenseReversalOpenMP_Barrier)*	: Initialize barrier with thread count and barrier data structure.
+  2. *McsTreeOpenMP_BarrierAwait(McsTreeOpenMP_Node, threadid)* : Wait method for threads.
+Last arriving barrier reinitializes max_count for barrier data structure and toggles global sense.

+* Analysis: A multithreaded OpenMP program was used to evaluate contention and average wait time with respect to number of threads for the barrier.

+######MCS-Tree Barrier:
+* API implemented in /Barriers/OpenMP_Barriers/MCS
+* Barrier consist of B-Tree arrival and 4-ary wakeup.
+* Implemented two methods:

+  1. *McsTreeOpenMP_BarrierInit(McsTreeOpenMP_Node mybarrier, long numthreads)*	: Initialize barrier with thread count and barrier tree data structure.
   2. *SenseReversalOpenMP_Barrier_Wait(SenseReversalOpenMP_Barrier, threadid)*	: Wait method for threads.
-Last arriving barrier reinitializes max_count for barrier data structure and toggles global sense.
+Arriving barriers toggle parent arrived_child field.
+Each parent nodes loops until all children have arrived and propagtes arrival upwards to its parent node.

+* Analysis: A multithreaded OpenMP program was used to evaluate contention and average wait time with respect to number of threads for the barrier.